 5.2.2.
 Place a towel around the participant’s neck to avoid water from dripping on their clothing.
 Tell the participant to close their eyes while the net is being placed on their head.

 5.2.3.
-Position the appropriate-size cap on the participant and ask them to sit in a comfortable position.
+Position the appropriate-size net on the participant and ask them to sit in a comfortable position.

 5.2.4.
 Once the ERP waves can be seen on a computer screen, ask the participant to blink and move their hands and feet.
 Then, have the child look at the distortion that is created in the ERP waves when they move.